 In addition, Berlin has made the transition to all-day schools across the board.
 During school vacations, parents can apply for child care during core hours if necessary.

 Day care facilities (Kitas)

 Kitas include nurseries (for children between 8 weeks and 3 years of age) and kindergardens (for children over the age of three until they enter school).
 Many facilities offer both services.
 There are also cooperative daycare facilities (Eltern-Initiativ-Kindertagesstätte - EKT), which are operated by an association of parents.
 At both Kitas and EKTs, parents contribute financially based on their income.
-The last three years of Kita before the child enters school are free of charge for all Berlin children.
+Day care centers will offer free places for all from 01.08.2018; parents only have to pay for meals.

 Small-group day care

 In small-group day care, child care specialists care for a small group of children, typically in their home, but sometimes in joint facilities shared with other child care specialists.
 This form of child care is primarily intended for children under three, but there are also small-group day care facilities that accept children until they begin school as well as child care specialists who provide additional care for school-age children outside of school hours.